 - ⅛ teaspoon salt

-- Preheat oven to 325 °F and bring a medium size pot or kettle of water to a boil.
+- Preheat oven to 325°F. Bring a medium size pot or kettle of water to a boil.

 - In a medium saucepan, combine cream, vanilla bean, and salt.
 Cook over low heat until hot (just before a simmer).
 Let sit for a few minutes off the burner, then discard vanilla bean (If using vanilla extract, stir in now).